meteor/meteor/docs/client/basic/sections/templates.md

 </template>
 ```

-Spacebars also has a few other handy functions that can be used to make your
+Spacebars also has a few other handy control structures that can be used
-views more dynamic.
+to make your views more dynamic:

 - `{{dstache}}#each data}} ... {{dstache}}/each}}` - Iterate over the items in
 `data` and display the HTML inside the block for each one.